How To Send Sales Emails In Bulk: 5 Top Tips

 For example, an avid reader of the HubSpot blog relates well to fonts and designs used by the company.
 They’d likely stay and read an email from the company because they recognize and relate with it.

 You’re halfway through the personalization part.
-In step three, we’ll focus on producing bulk emails and personalizing them.
+In step four, we’ll focus on producing bulk emails and personalizing them.

 Here’s how to do this: